There are several reasons why the screen on your Honeywell Thermostat may become blank and unresponsive.

 At SmartHomePerfected we always advise readers not to undertake any work they are not competent in performing and if in any doubt, it is best to seek the assistance of a professional.

-1. Check the power
+1. Check the Power

-3. Check the batteries
+3. Check the Batteries

 Faulty batteries could be causing your thermostat’s screen to go blank and unresponsive.
 You can usually tell that the batteries are the root cause of the problem if the screen is flickering, fading, or turned off completely.

 Most thermostats are powered by the HVAC system, but they still have batteries in case of a power outage.
 Perhaps your thermostat is entirely battery-operated.
 In that case, the thermostat relies on batteries only and it won’t work if the batteries are faulty.